PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

   ![image](https://user-images.githubusercontent.com/102761223/166085621-b61089cd-ae26-4f9a-a265-a06d154eedc3.png)

 ### Thoughts:
 Although am quite familiar as to how loops work, I'm grateful to have the opportunity to go over these concepts and refresh my mind cause I really am no expert and do need daily practice.
-And I feel like I should point this out...but the reason why I take a screenshot of my progress in my JS course everyday is because on the 100th day of the challenge, I can look back and see the improvement and the progress that I have made...
+And I feel like I should point this out...but the reason why I take a screenshot of my progress in my JS course on Udemy everyday is because on the 100th day of the challenge, I can look back and see the improvement and the progress that I have made...
 Hopefully by then I'll be more comfortable and confident with using JS functions, arrays, objects, loops, etc...

 ### Link(s) to Work: [exercise3.js](/Coding-Challenges/exercise3.js), [exercise4.js](/Coding-Challenges/exercise4.js), [fcc1.js](/FreeCodeCamp/fcc1.js)